darshan0604/darshan0604/README.md

 # 💫 About Me:
-I'm currently working on face recognition ai for attendance solution which i wanna make little bit different, learning AWS, Web project, learning Advance C language, Learning Java scrirpt for React.<br>I'm looking to collaborate on AI and Automation solutions for solving problems of boring stuffs.<br>I want to do help in development and i want help in social connections and my visibility to real world.<br>learning AWS, Web project, learning Advance C language, Learning Java scrirpt for React.<br>Ask me about anything logical things or i'm here to help in meaning things.<br>Fun fact is that i want to change the development process  and have to make things more easy with the help of ai
+I’m currently focused on developing a face recognition AI for an innovative attendance solution that stands out from the norm.
+Alongside this, I'm diving deep into AWS, web development, advanced C programming, and learning JavaScript for React.

+I'm eager to collaborate on AI and automation projects that solve mundane, repetitive tasks.
+My goal is to contribute to impactful development projects while also expanding my social connections and increasing my visibility in the tech community.

+If you're into logical problem-solving or meaningful discussions, feel free to reach out—I’m always here to help.
+Fun fact: I’m passionate about revolutionizing the development process, making it more efficient and accessible with the power of AI.

 ## 🌐 Socials: